veeplay/ios-media-player/README.md

 * Create custom player skins, brand player with logo, insert overlay bugs, customize player controls
 * Track video and overlay lifecycle events in real-time, as rendered

-## Demo

-Install [cocoapods](http://guides.cocoapods.org/using/getting-started.html#getting-started), and then run

-	pod try VeesoPlayer

 ## Installation

 There are currently two integration paths: via CocoaPods or via standard library download.

 1. **Installing via CocoaPods (recommended)**

+	- Add the player podspec repository to CocoaPods by running:

+			pod repo add Appscend http://cocoapods.appscend.net/appscend.git/

+	- After getting commercial access to the player repository, edit (or create) your `~/.ssh/config` file, and add the following two lines:

+			Host cocoapods.appscend.net
+			User YOUR_USER_NAME

 	- Add the following line to your podfile:

-			pod 'VeesoPlayer'
+			pod 'APSMediaPlayer'

 	- Run `pod install` to install the player and all the dependencies.
 Run `pod update` to keep the library updated.

 2. **Installing via library download**

-	- Add `MediaPlayer.framework`, `AVFoundation.framework` and `libz.dylib` to your project.
+	- Add `MediaPlayer.framework` and `AVFoundation.framework` to your project.

 		- Select your target in the project settings screen.
 		- Select the “Build Phases” tab.
 		- Expand the “Link Binary With Libraries” area.
-		- Click the “+” button, and add `MediaPlayer.framework`, `AVFoundation.framework` and `libz.dylib` to your project.
+		- Click the “+” button, and add “MediaPlayer.framework” and “AVFoundation.framework” to your project.

 	- Add the player’s static library to your project.

-		- Drag the “libVeesoPlayer.a” file to your project.
+		- Drag the “libAPSMediaPlayer.a” file to your project.
 		- When prompted, make sure to check the project target that should link against the static library.
 		- Select your target in the project settings screen.
 		- Select the “Build Settings” tab.